 For more details and specifications, clicking on the valve image below will direct you to the product in Amazon..

-Another solution that popped up by just having a closer look was that we could adjust the sink water flow rate by just adjusting the hot and cold water flow valves.
+Another solution that popped up by just having a closer look was that we could adjust the sink water flow rate though the valves.

-This way, we have adjusted the flow rate from 1 liter every 5 second to 1 liter every 9 second and even though the flow reduction it is noticeable, the truth is that the water flow was far to much and we were just wasting too much water.
+This way, we have adjusted the flow rate from 1 litre every 5 second to 1 litre every 9 second.

-1 liter of water every 9 seconds for cleaning hands, face or washing the teeth it is more than enough.
+1 litre of water every 9 seconds for cleaning hands, face or washing the teeth it is more than enough.

 Old faucet models run on average of around 15 liters of water per minute while a standard aerator can reduce the water usage to as little as 6 litters per minute.